ActiveLearningStudio/StudioSingleServer/README.md

 Now, run the below command

+##Generate SSL

-    sh init-letsencrypt.sh
+    chmod +x init-letsencrypt.sh
+    ./init-letsencrypt.sh

+Deploy application

     docker swarm init
     set -a
     source .env
     env docker stack deploy -c docker-compose.yaml currikistack

+Application can take 10 minutes to deploy

 Once it is done.
-Your application will be deployed on the DNS provided like example.currikistudio.org
+Your application will be deployed on the DNS provided like example.curriki.org